TerraVest Industries Inc. (OTCMKTS:TRRVF) Short Interest Update

-TerraVest Industries Inc. (OTCMKTS:TRRVF – Get Free Report) saw a large increase in short interest in January.
-As of January 15th, there was short interest totalling 54,400 shares, an increase of 231.7% from the December 31st total of 16,400 shares.
-Based on an average daily trading volume, of 1,200 shares, the days-to-cover ratio is currently 45.3 days.
+TerraVest Industries Inc. (OTCMKTS:TRRVF – Get Free Report) was the target of a large drop in short interest in the month of January.
+As of January 15th, there was short interest totalling 42,900 shares, a drop of 21.1% from the December 31st total of 54,400 shares.
+Based on an average daily trading volume, of 2,200 shares, the days-to-cover ratio is presently 19.5 days.

 About TerraVest Industries